What happens next

 The emotional side of tooth loss

-Your teeth can affect how you eat and communicate, so it’s OK to turn your thoughts to how tooth loss will impact your life.
+Your teeth are part of your body and identity, and affect how you eat and communicate, so it’s OK to turn your thoughts to how tooth loss will impact on your life.
 Whether you choose a denture, bridge or dental implant, it’s not your natural tooth, so allow yourself time to get used to it.

 If you choose dentures…

-• As experts on caring for dentures, we can tell you that if you choose that option to replace your teeth, any challenges you’ll face are temporary and can be overcome in time with the guidance of your dentist and the wealth of information we’ve developed to help support you through this journey.
+• As the experts on caring for dentures, we can tell you that if you choose that option to replace your teeth, any challenges you’ll face are temporary and can be overcome in time with the guidance of your dentist and the bank of content we’ve developed to help support you through this journey.

 Life will go back to normal